For many refugees, journey to Europe begins on Facebook

 Social media have played a crucial role throughout the turmoil that has gripped the Arab world since 2011.

-It remains an important organizing tool, and a practical aid for those traveling to and then through the European Union’s 26 “Schengen area” states, which have scrapped border controls between each other, as they head north for countries such as Germany and Sweden where they hope help is at hand.
+It remains an important organising tool, and a practical aid for those travelling to and then through the European Union’s 26 “Schengen area” states, which have scrapped border controls between each other, as they head north for countries such as Germany and Sweden where they hope help is at hand.

 “We use our smart phones primarily, to have a GPS signal so we don’t get lost,” said a Syrian refugee who gave his name as Ahmad at a Budapest railway station, where he was camping last week with hundreds more refugees.